viebel/lein-yaml-validators/README.md

-# yaml-tools
+# lein-yaml-validators

 A Leiningen plugin to do many wonderful things.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[yaml-tools "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install yaml-tools 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:

-Put `[yaml-tools "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[lein-yaml-validators "0.0.1"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein yaml-tools

 ## License

-Copyright © 2015 AUDYX SYSTEMS Ltd.
+Copyright © 2015 Asher Coren

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.